elliottback/Whisky-Reviews/reviews/Springbank 2007 Hazelburn 13 Year Oloroso.md

-**Hazelburn 13 Oloroso / 50.3% / $150**
+**Hazelburn 2007 13 Year Old Oloroso / 50.3% / $150**

 *Tasted neat*

-[This Hazelburn](https://www.whiskybase.com/whiskies/whisky/165213/hazelburn-2007) was distilled at Springbank distillery in June 2009, and spent 13 years in "fresh" ex-Oloroso sherry casks before being bottled in September 2020 at a lovely 50.3% strength.
+[This Hazelburn](https://www.whiskybase.com/whiskies/whisky/165213/hazelburn-2007) was distilled at Springbank distillery in June 2007, and spent 13 years in "fresh" ex-Oloroso sherry casks before being bottled in September 2020 at a lovely 50.3% strength.
 There were 9,900 bottles produced in this batch.

 Springbank produces three main kinds of whisky, which I will contrast in a table below: